mehrnoush68/WomenLifeFreedom/README.md

 ## Data Extraction

 I accessed data from the Kaggle website for Daily Statistics of the 2022 Iran Protests.
-Here is the link to the data set: https://www.kaggle.com/datasets/justin2028/daily-statistics-of-the-2022-iran-protests?resource=download
+Here is the link to the data set: [Kaggle Link](https://www.kaggle.com/datasets/justin2028/daily-statistics-of-the-2022-iran-protests?resource=download)

-The data is behind a sign-in.
-To download the data, I scrolled down and download the Iran Protests Dataset (Ver 2.21.23).csv, and place it in my project data folder.
+The data is behind a sign-in and to download the data, I scrolled down and download the Iran Protests Dataset (Ver 2.21.23).csv, and place it in my project data folder.

 ## Statement on LLM usage

 Statement on LLM usage: Aspects of the code were written with the help of the autocomplete tool, ChatGPT.
 ChatGPT was used to resolve errors, clean up the data, create tables, and generate graphs.
-The entire chat history is available in `inputs/LLM/usage.txt`
+The entire chat history is available in `other/LLM/usage.txt`